 Please note: doing testing in China comes with additional challenges.
 Please reference this resource doc for more information.

-Use requirements or screeners to identify bilingual participants
+Use filters, other requirements, or screeners to identify bilingual participants

 If you are sharing your study with the UserTesting panel, you should create screener questions or indicate language requirements at the start of the study.

 - Include language requirements in “Other Requirement.”
 By disclosing this upfront, you make it clear that only participants who can comply should continue.

 - Use screeners to locate specific language speakers.
 To identify non-English language speakers within the panel, create appropriate screener questions.